MichaelCurrin/vsc-extension-quickstart/README.md

 ### Resources

-For more info on developing extensions in VS Code, see the [Extension Overview](https://code.visualstudio.com/api) section of the docs.
+For more info on developing extensions in VS Code, see the [Extension Overview][] section of the docs.

-For sample extensions provided by VS Code, see the [microsoft/vscode-extension-samples](https://github.com/microsoft/vscode-extension-samples) repo.
+For sample extensions provided by VS Code, see the [Microsoft/vscode-extension-samples] repo.

 ## How to run the extension